rreezN/Social_Artists/content/_index.md

 This community consists of  many famous artists, which can be seen in the word cloud, with artists such as Kanye "West", "Eminem", Kid "Cudi" and "Drake".
-It is, therefore, no coincidence that some of the words in their TF-IDF word cloud are "grammy", "billboard", and "awards" because these artists are often receivers and are familiar with such first-class honours.
+It is, therefore, no coincidence that some of the words in their TF-IDF word cloud are "grammy", "billboard", and "awards" because these artists are often receivers and are familiar with such honours.
 The observation that the famous artists form a group goes perfectly in line with what we saw with the Assortativity and Disassortativity investigation, where it became clear that there was a tendency toward more prominent artists working together.